 Income requirements differ by state.
-Thirty-eight states expanded Medicaid eligibility so that people up to 138% of the federal poverty level are eligible.
+Thirty-eight states and D.C. expanded Medicaid eligibility so that people up to 138% of the federal poverty level are eligible.
 Other states have stricter guidelines.

 Medicaid provides the same level of comprehensive health insurance as a private insurer, but the coverage comes at much lower costs that are based on your income.
 Check with your state’s Medicaid program to see if you qualify.

-Con: Despite Medicaid expansion in 38 states, most Americans still don’t qualify for Medicaid.
+Medicaid offers inexpensive coverage with similar benefits found in an employer-sponsored health plan, but despite expansion in 38 states, most Americans still don’t qualify for it.

 Catastrophic health plan

-Catastrophic health plans are available for people under 30 or those who are facing specific hardships, such as homelessness.
+Catastrophic health plans are available for people younger than 30 or those who are facing specific hardships, such as homelessness.